-The corporate bodies and their members, employees, consultants and continuative and coordinated collaborators, agents, attorneys and third parties acting on behalf of each Company shall be informed about the Code of Ethics.
+Information and reporting: The corporate bodies and their members, employees, consultants and continuative and coordinated collaborators, agents, attorneys and third parties acting on behalf of each Company shall be informed about the Code of Ethics.

 Any concerns regarding the application of the Code of Ethics must be promptly submitted to the

 Supervisory Body and discussed with it.